Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-28-covid-19-visualization-draft-post.md

 ---
-title: Covid-19 Interactive Visualization
+title: COVID-19 Interactive Visualization
 layout: single
 classes: wide
+toc: true
+custom_css: plotly
 ---

-**Last Updated: 16/04/2020**
+**Last Updated: 28/05/2020**

 This post will demonstrates different interactive visualizations of the novel *Cororna Virus* (COVID-19).
 The dataset used is provided by [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19), and the visualization were made using [Plotly Python](https://plotly.com/python/).
 Plotly is super-easy, full packed, and *interactive* visualization library for `Python`.